 Property tax and property tax in-lieu of VLF represent the City's second and third-largest general tax revenue sources, representing a combined 36.4 percent of general tax revenues.
 Property tax is assessed on land, improvements, and personal property in Perris, which combined for a secured assessed valuation of about \$6.2 billion in 2018-19.
-The City's total secured assessed valuation includes \$1.8 billion in land value and over \$4.3 billion in improvement value.172 The City's \$7.8 million share of property tax revenues represents about 12.6 percent of property tax collections.
-The City's share of property tax is higher than average among other Riverside County cities.
+The City's total secured assessed valuation includes \$1.8 billion in land value and over \$4.3 billion in improvement value.
+The City's \$7.8 million share of property tax revenues represents about 12.6 percent of property tax

-172 Source: California City Finance, "Assessed Valuation of Property by City"
+&lt;sup>170 Source: California City Finance, "Assessed Valuation of Property by City"